deividfoggi/multiple-prompt-single-endpoint/README.md

 This project is designed to demonstrate how to deploy multiple prompts using prompt flow in a single endpoint.
 As an example, it evaluate essays using AI models using prompt flow and a code-first approach.
 It supports multiple essay types and provides a structured way to assess various skills such as grammar, cohesion, orthography, and relevance to the theme.

+This project also implements a demonstration of how to scan handwritten essays with Document Intelligence before sending it to prompt flow for evaluation.
+This demonstration is under scan-essay directory as a node project.
+The pipeline builds a docker image of this web app.

 ## How essay type is selected

 You send essay_type as a property in the json payload.
 This demo is ready to handle essay_type_a and essay_type_b.
 The first will assess multiple skills and the later one specific skill + returning each possible error and a respective suggestion.